 Maintaining the basket will give it a long life and allow you to enjoy it time and time again.
 Before using the basket for the first time, it is recommended to evenly sprinkle water with a sprier on the basket to moisten it.

-Then, pour one cup of flour in the middle of the basket and then start rotating in a circular motion to distribute the flour evenly over and over again.
+Then, pour one cup of flour into the middle of the basket and then start rotating in a circular motion to distribute the flour evenly over and over again.
 After the whole basket is covered with flour evenly, turn the basket upside down, gently shake it and pour out the excess flour and then leave it to dry.

-After you broke in the Banneton proofing basket you should simply coat the basket with flour before using it and that’s it. easy right?
+After you broke in the Banneton proofing basket you should simply coat the basket with flour before using it and that’s it.
+Easy right?

 To clean the basket after use simply take a large brush and sweep away all of the flour left behind.
 Do this right after you take the bread out of the basket. this will help to prevent the flour from sticking to the crevasses.
 You can also wash out the basket with water and leave it to dry in a warm dry place.

 If you use the liner cloth use the same technique, just brush off all the excess flour away.
 If you find dough sticking to your cloth leave it out to dry overnight and then try to flake it off with your brush.
 If you find that you still have dough stuck on it soak the cloth in cold water overnight and then let it dry.
 Try to brush it off again.
 It should be fine.